mayerrobert/jmurmel/murmel-langref.md

 ### (:: classname methodname paramclass...) -> primitive

-The primitive "::" will return a newly created primitive that is implemented by the method "methodname" of the Java class "classname" that has the formal parameters "paramclass...".
+The primitive `::` will return a newly created primitive that is implemented by the method `methodname` of the Java class `classname` that has the formal parameters `paramclass...`.
-Parameters to "::" must be strings.
+Parameters to `::` must be strings.

     (:: "java.lang.System" "currentTimeMillis")

-When invoking primitives created by "::" the first argument must be a Java object of the primitive's method's class or nil for static methods: invoke static method:
+When invoking primitives created by "::" the first argument must be a Java object of the primitive's method's class or `nil` for static methods: invoke static method:

     (define ctm (:: "java.lang.System" "currentTimeMillis"))